|Assessment Type||Assessment length / details||Proportion|

 |Semester Assessment||Statistical Consultancy Statistical Consultancy (1000-1500 word report (20%) and presentation (10%))||30%|

 |Semester Assessment||Workbooks Two workbooks (2 x 35%)||70%|

 On successful completion of this module students should be able to:

 Summarise and succinctly present results of statistical analysis.

 Use the statistical programming language R to investigate topics in statistics.

 Make effective choices about how to present statistical data.

-Critically evaluate statistical data and make decisions about what inferenes can reasonably be drawn from particular data sets.
+Critically evaluate statistical data and make decisions about what inferences can reasonably be drawn from particular data sets.

-Present the context of a statistical data set, including how the data was collected, potential problems with analyzng the data and what message the data reveal.
+Present the context of a statistical data set, including how the data was collected, potential problems with analyzing the data and what message the data reveal.

 The statistical consultancy is presented as a set of weekly, one-hour seminars.
 Data sets are presented by postgraduate students and/or staff members, and through group discussions and individual reflection, students gain an understanding of how to approach new data sets and how to critically appraise different approaches to data analysis.
 Some of the seminars consist of discussions of peer-reviewed statistical articles, chosen to expose the group to contemporary issues in statistics and encourage critical thinking about statistical methodology.